 Dr Camilo Erlichman (C.)

-Camilo Erlichman is Assistant Professor in History at the Department of History, Maastricht University.
+Camilo Erlichman is tenured Assistant Professor in History at the Department of History, Maastricht University, and Programme Director of the MA in Arts and Culture.
 Prior to joining Maastricht in August 2018, he was Assistant Professor at Leiden University (2017-2018) and Postdoctoral Researcher at the Department of History, European Studies and Religious Studies at the University of Amsterdam and at the Amsterdam Centre for Contemporary European Studies (2016-2017).

 At Maastricht, he heads the interdisciplinary research cluster on Democracy in Europe: Past and Present.
 He is also the co-founder and co-convenor of the Occupation Studies Research Network, an interdisciplinary hub for the global community of scholars working on military occupation.

-I received my BA in History and Politics & Society from the University of Bonn (with distinction, 2009) and a MSt in Modern British and European History from the University of Oxford (with distinction, 2010).
+I received my BA in History and Politics & Society from the University of Bonn (with distinction, 2009) and an MSt in Modern British and European History from the University of Oxford (with distinction, 2010).
 In 2015, I completed my PhD in History at the University of Edinburgh, where I was a Principal’s Career Development Scholar at the School of History, Classics, and Archaeology.
-My doctoral thesis was entitled Strategies of Rule: Cooperation and Conflict in the British Zone of Germany, 1945-1949 and was awarded the British International History Group (BIHG) Thesis Prize 2016.
+My doctoral thesis was entitled Strategies of Rule: Cooperation and Conflict in the British Zone of Germany, 1945-1949 and was awarded the British International History Group (BIHG) Thesis Prize 2016 for the best doctoral thesis in the UK on any aspect and any period of International History.
 It is currently being prepared for publication as a book.